OntimizeWeb/docs/_docs/15-service.md

 }
 ```

-You will have 3 functions that returns true or false to check the response.
+You will have 3 functions in BaseServiceResponse that returns true or false to check the response.
 This functions are:

 - isSuccessful()
 - isFailed()